Parent Involvement and Community Outreach Staff

 Behavioral Health Therapist I: Antonia "Eli" Mast

 Eli Mast is a teacher and coordinator of various parent-child interaction programs offered by Parent Involvement & Community Outreach from Jurupa Unified School District.
-She studied at California State University San Bernardino for both her undergrad and graduate degree.
+She studied at California State University San Bernardino for both her undergraduate and graduate degree.
 Eli has a BA in Human Development, BA in Psychology, and an MS in Clinical Counseling Psychology.
 Eli began her experience in early childhood education as a teacher for a private preschool and later began teaching State Preschool for Jurupa Unified.
 While completing her master's program, Eli gained experience in Client-Centered Therapy, Applied Behavioral Analysis, directive play therapy, and Quantitative Psychology.
 Currently, Eli facilitated our center-based parent involvement programs and coordinates a Home visitation program for families with preschool-aged children.

 Behavioral Health Therapist I: Lizet Rios